aakashsharma003/lib/README.md

 # Library - Collaborative Learning Platform

 A modern collaborative learning platform designed to enhance learning efficiency and foster community-driven knowledge sharing.
 Library integrates YouTube content to provide contextually filtered insights, real-time doubt resolution, and quick revision tools, creating a focused and productive environment for learners.

+The major Enhancement that I want in this project is that it works (RAG)Retrieval Augmented generation.

 ---